About the Pre Configurator

 - Remove will delete the selected tab/type.

-- Remove and Rename does not work with the Default tab
+- Remove and Rename will not work with the Default tab

 2. This is where the tabs/types are located.
 Each tab represents a new configuration.
 The selected tab will be the configuration used when placing the product in the drawing.